Like a Trapped Nerve in an Eyelid

 Bad man, she says.
 Really bad.
 The woman’s sentences are simplified, though not dumbed down.
 The girl considers, nods, and clarifies a few details with short, precise questions.
 They don’t smile at each other, but there is a warmth and ease between them.
 The woman is possibly the girl’s grandmother.
 The woman asks questions about the girl’s school - questions she probably already knows the answer to - because she wants to hear the girl answer them.
 The girl is playing a game on an old phone, something like snake or brick, deeply absorbed by the little screen, her hair falling in blunt strands over it.
 There are long pauses before she answers, sometimes no hint she’ll reply at all.
 She’s not ashamed to ignore her grandmother like this, isn’t performing politeness.
 And the woman allows her this space; doesn’t perform offence or impatience.

-Later, having been invited to the curator’s girlfriend’s apartment, she will happily accept the offer of a beer from the fridge, even though she has several bottles with her in her bag.
-She packed them to drink during the performance, but was too self-conscious to open one there, in the quiet intensity; an endless looping hum, the sparse day-light, eyes of others swivelling critically towards each disturbant noise.
+Later, having been invited to the composer's girlfriend’s apartment, she will happily accept the offer of a beer from the fridge, even though she has several bottles with her in her bag.
+She packed them to drink during the performance, but was too self-conscious to open one there, in the quiet intensity, an endless looping hum, the sparse day-light, eyes of others swivelling critically towards each unintended noise.
 Her bag is noticeably stuffed fat and heavy, propped against the leg of a wicker armchair.
-She is afraid that the bag will give out a glassy sound, a sound undeniably like bottles, and someone will ask: what’s in the bag?
-The beers in her bag are exactly the same kind as the bottle she has just been offered from the curator’s girlfriend’s fridge.
+She is afraid that the bag will give out a glassy yelp, a sound undeniably like glass bottles, and someone will ask: what’s in the bag?
+The beers in her bag are exactly the same kind as the bottle she has just been offered from the composer's girlfriend’s fridge.
 She’s not sure why she didn’t mention the beers in her bag before, didn’t offer them out as a gift, like a good guest - but she decides that this clumsy explanation will not be part of her introduction to the room.
 She is in their home, she accepts their hospitality, they like to host, to be generous; this will draw everyone closer.
 She finds herself laughing easily, warmly, making the others laugh too, slipping into the role of charming newcomer with a fluency that surprises her.
 Everyone is relaxed, bodies held softly by the furniture, cheeks propped against palms, conversation drifting easily and evenly between them, their heads turning smoothly back and forth.